Lower Bounds on Intersection Families for Certain Graphs: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Richard Chen, Alexander Wang, Yuval Wigderson, and Cameron Wright for helpful discussions.
-We also thank the organizers of the Institute for Advanced Study\slash Park City Mathematics Institute 2025 Summer School in Probabilistic and Extremal Combinatorics for the invitation to participate in the program where this research was conducted.
+We would also like to thank William Linz (for bringing his paper to our attention) and Varun Sivashanker (for catching a minor error) for comments on an earlier draft.
+Finally, we thank the organizers of the Institute for Advanced Study\slash Park City Mathematics Institute 2025 Summer School in Probabilistic and Extremal Combinatorics for the invitation to participate in the program where this research was conducted.